efueyo/dotfiles/README.md

 # dotfiles

+My dotfiles and some utils

 Some of the tools and configurations I use.

-- Kitty as the Terminal Emulator
+- Wezterm
 - Fish as the shell
 - Starship as the shell prompt
 - Tmux